seetadev/Drones_For_HealthCare_in_Emergency/README.md

 Business Benefits in Crisis Hit areas:
 1. Patients
-•Make instant appointments with a doctor and get quick access to e-records in emergency hit areas.
+•Make instant appointments with a doctor and get quick access to e-records in emergency hit areas;
 •Computer-aided detection will help in early prediction and diagnosis of diseases in crisis situations.

 2. Doctors and Hospitals
-•Prioritize and handle appointments better in crisis hit areas.
+•Prioritize and handle appointments better in crisis hit areas;
-•Issue prescriptions
+•Issue prescriptions;
-•Coordinate with specialists.
+•Coordinate with specialists;
-•Access to accurate records.
+•Access to accurate records;
 •Improved care.

 3. Administrator and Insurers
-•Connect all stakeholders
+•Connect all stakeholders;
-•Personalize care treatment.
+•Personalize care treatment;
-• Accurate and timely payments
+• Accurate and timely payments;
-•Reduce the cost of centralized systems
+•Reduce the cost of centralized systems.

 4. Employees
-•Administer Benefit.
+•Administer Benefit;
-•Reduce healthcare costs to employees in emergency affected regions.
+•Reduce healthcare costs to employees in emergency affected regions;
-•Reward employees
+•Reward employees;
 •Offer affordable benefit packages.

 5. Research Institutions
-•Computer-aided detection of diseases and development of prevention models.
+•Computer-aided detection of diseases and development of prevention models;
 •Personalized medicine and drug discovery practice.

 Notable Features: